 With this in mind let’s get dive in.

-Build a portfolio – not a website with your work but with websites.
+Not a website with your work but with websites.
 What I mean by this is get clients, small ones, big ones, it doesn’t matter.
 Create a showcase for your work.
 The best showcase if you ask me is mouth word.
 Depending on your area of course.
 I managed to get only a few clients that came from Social Media… the majority are from friends that know a friend who can build their website.
 I got to the other part of the country ( Spain) just because I talked with a friend whose brother had a website.
 He got in contact with me and I was able to inspect the website and see what I could improve, after that he contracted me for a new one.

-I know that the subtitle is a bit gatekeeping, that is not my intention at all.
+I know that the subtitle is a bit of gatekeeping, that is not my intention at all.
 We all want to improve.
 I bet that when it comes to our skills and personal improvements we all want to increase.
-With this been said, I want to share my personal experiences.
+With this being said, I want to share my personal experiences.
 I got a client that he knew his work, he wanted a website but like most people that are not in tech didn’t know the language, so I talked his language.
-Professional doesn’t mean necessary to speak in terms but to make yourself understood by the client.
+Being Professional doesn’t mean necessary to speak in terms but to make yourself understood by the client.
 While I was asking plenty of questions, I was writing them down and I was able to create a budget so that it may have an idea of the price.
-The template I used is here and you can use it as you please.
+The template I used is here and you can use it as you, please.

 Use the right tool.